Overview

 • Defended automobile manufacturers in product liability claims.

-• Represented architect, engineers, construction managers, and contractors in complex construction defect matters and construction-related insurance coverage issues.
+• Represented architects, engineers, construction managers, and contractors in complex construction defect matters and construction-related insurance coverage issues.

 • Prevailed on a motion to dismiss negligence claim against a homeowner on the basis that the homeowner had no duty to control the actions of another resident who allegedly injured a police officer on the premises.